UPS drivers are sharing the insane temperatures they work in every day

 The driver in the footage hasn’t been identified.
 He was later seen getting up and walking back to his truck.

-UPS said in a statement at the time that the driver was okay and that drivers “are trained to work outdoors and for the effects of hot weather”.
+UPS said in a statement at the time that the driver was okay and a company spokesperson added to The Independent on Wednesday that drivers “are trained to work outdoors and for the effects of hot weather”.

 “The health and safety of our employees is our highest priority”, UPS said.
 “Preparation, rest, hydration and maintaining good health practices are key to working outdoors.
 UPS invests more than $260m annually to implement programs focused on safety, including working in hot weather.”